Skip to main content

 View from Čegar's monumental tower with Viktor's plastic AK-47 toy gun

 And the armies...
-They are big part of it.
-Following words, said couple of years before the battle of Čegar, on a different continent, are still fresh and valid, just like if they were said yesterday.
+They are a big part of it.
+Following words, said a couple of years before the battle of Čegar, on a different continent, are still fresh and valid, just like if they were said yesterday.
 Almost certainly, the famous James Madison's quote will stay accurate for many more centuries.
 After all, as a species, humans are not really capable of learning from their own mistakes:

-"Of all the enemies to public liberty war is, perhaps, the most to be dreaded because it comprises and develops the germ of every other.
-War is the parent of armies; from these proceed debts and taxes … known instruments for bringing the many under the domination of the few.… No nation could preserve its freedom in the midst of continual warfare." - James Madison, Political Observations, 1795
+"Of all the enemies to public liberty, war is, perhaps, the most to be dreaded because it comprises and develops the germ of every other.
+War is the parent of armies; from these proceed debts and taxes… known instruments for bringing the many under the domination of the few.… No nation could preserve its freedom in the midst of continual warfare." - James Madison, Political Observations, 1795

 Anyway, more or less, give or take, believe it or not, in the nutshell, GFP numbers are: